twolfson/FindPlusPlus/README.md

 - `Find: In Current File` - Open `Find in Files` prompt with current file as target
 - `Find: In Open Files` - Open `Find in Files` prompt with open files as targets
 - `Find: In Project` - Open `Find in Files` prompt with project files and folder as targets
+- `Find: In...` - Open panel to pick directory to open `Find in Files` with as its target

 ![find_in_current_file](https://f.cloud.github.com/assets/902488/279675/aa312f96-9134-11e2-8d9e-bad526b3745a.png)